27 Warehouse Labor Cost Statistics for eCommerce Stores

 20. Nearly 40% of operators lack sufficient workers to meet demand

 Persistent labor shortages affect nearly 40% of operators, who report ongoing difficulty securing adequate staffing levels to meet operational requirements.
 This shortfall creates bottlenecks in order processing and extends delivery times, directly impacting customer experience and retention.
-Businesses building customer retention strategies must consider fulfillment reliability as a core component of the customer experience.
+Businesses building retention strategies must consider fulfillment reliability as a core component of the customer experience.

-21. Warehouse injury rates exceed national averages at 5.5 per 100 workers
+21. Warehouse injury rates exceeded national averages

 22. Warehouse hourly rates have risen 8% since mid-2020